aregtech/areg-sdk/docs/wiki/persistence-syntax.md

 ## Overview

 The AREG Framework simplifies data persistence with lightweight Key-Value pairs, stored in plain text.
-Unlike complex formats like XML or JSON, AREG’s [persistence module](./../../framework/areg/persist) is optimized for efficient data handling and quick initialization.
+Unlike complex formats like XML or JSON, AREG's [persistence module](./../../framework/areg/persist) is optimized for efficient data handling and quick initialization.
 The persistence module is not suited for large, complex data structures but is ideal for straightforward configuration storage.

 ---